 At-Will Employment Exceptions in Ohio

-Three main exceptions to at will employment are under recognition as additions to the at-will employment law by certain states.
-The at will employment exceptions in Ohio only include two of these exceptions.
-These exceptions to at will employment are:
+Three main exceptions to at-will employment are recognized as additions to the at-will employment law by certain states.
+The at-will employment exceptions in Ohio only include two of these exceptions.
+These exceptions to at-will employment are: